rsimai/arduino-stepper/README.md

 external 5V power supply.

 Load serial4stepper.ino into the Arduino.
 It should appear as /dev/ttyACM0.
-Use arduino-serial.py to send commands
+Use arduino-serial.py to send commands, one per line:

 * l - left
 * r - right
 * u - up
 * d- down

-or as an example for a real script.
+* (number) - sets the step size for all following operations
+* rot - returns the hardware counter for rotation
+* ele - returns the hardware counter for elevation
+* reset - resets the hardware counters and returns "OK"

 ## Next